Mike001-wq/Avalon/PA1-ans/README.md

 Some small C programs to test the implementation of NEMU.

-## newlib
+## uClibc

-newlib(https://sourceware.org/newlib) is a C library for embedding systems.
-It requires minimal run-time support and is very friendly to NEMU.
+uClibc(https://www.uclibc.org/) is a C library for embedding systems.
+It requires much fewer run-time support than glibc and is very friendly to NEMU.

 ## kernel